jokob-sk/NetAlertX/docs/README.md

 * Refactoring enabling faster implementation of future functionality
 * UI improvements

-Design philosophy: Focus on core functionality and leverage existing apps and tools to make PiAlert integratable into other workflows.
+Design philosophy: Focus on core functionality and leverage existing apps and tools to make PiAlert integrate into other workflows.

 Examples: